nancssee1491/BursaCert/README.md

 # Bursa Cert
-The certification on completion for "The Fundamental &amp; Technical Aspects of Derivatives Markets" by Bursa Malaysia.
+The certification of completion for "The Fundamental &amp; Technical Aspects of Derivatives Markets" by Bursa Malaysia.